Sarah-Ann Shaw

-Sarah-Ann Shaw is an American-born journalist and television reporter with WBZ-TV from 1969 to 2000.
-She is most prominently renowned as the first female African-American reporter to be televised in Boston.
-Shaw is also known for her presence in civil rights movements and as a volunteer in education programs.
-Her recognition is widespread, including awards from the National Association for the Advancement of Colored People (NAACP), Rosie's Place, the Museum of Afro-American History and Action for Boston Community Development (ABCD).
+Sarah-Ann Shaw (November 6, 1933 – March 21, 2024) was an American journalist and television reporter with WBZ-TV from 1969 to 2000.
+She was best known as the first female African-American reporter to be televised in Boston.
+Shaw was also known for her presence in civil rights movements and as a volunteer in education programs.
+Her recognition was widespread, including awards from the National Association for the Advancement of Colored People (NAACP), Rosie's Place, the Museum of Afro-American History, and Action for Boston Community Development (ABCD).

 Early life and education

 Shaw was born in the Roxbury neighborhood of Boston, to parents involved in the community.
 Sarah-Ann's father, Norris King Jr. was an active member in the Roxbury Democratic Club.
 Her mother, Annie Bell Bomar King, was involved in the distinguished civil rights activities of Melnea Cass.

 During her years at William P. Boardman Elementary School and Henry Lee Higginson Elementary School, Shaw was active at St. Mark's Social Center.
 She completed her secondary studies at Boston Latin Academy (formerly known as Girl's Latin School) and was associated with the NAACP Youth Movement.
 After graduating in 1952, Shaw was admitted to Boston University where she studied briefly.